 The FPC undertakes stakeholder consultation on the identification of high conservation values (HCVs) within the defined forest management unit (FMU) and the precautionary measures in place to protect them.
-At each revision of the KFMP, stakeholder feedback has been considered.
-More recently the June 2016 version of the KFMP was revised and updated as part of a periodic review.
-Please note the section “Assessment of potential high conservation values” has been removed from the KFMP and produced as a separate document, titled Karri forest HCV assessment (HCV assessment).
-The June 2017 version of the KFMP and HCV assessment is now available to download:
+At each revision of the KFMP and HCV assessment, stakeholder feedback has been considered.
+More recently the May 2019 versions of the KFMP and HCV assessment were reviewed and updated as part of a periodic review.
+The March 2020 version of the KFMP and HCV assessment are now available to download:

-Summaries of the changes that have been made since the June 2016 version of the KFMP are available to view here:
+Summaries of the changes that have been made since the May 2019 versions of the KFMP and HCV assessment were reviewed are available to view here:

 Some key external references that are referred to in the KFMP and HCV assessment are available for download: